The Benefits of a Central AC Unit

 Condensate Drain Line

-If the drain line for your condensation becomes clogged by algae, mold, or bugs, the accumulated water on the evaporator coil won’t be able to flush away.
-This can result in a flood-prone home, water damage, and the development of mildew and mold.
-The float switch on your indoor coil will shut down the system if it detects a blockage in the drain line.
+If the drain line for your condensation gets blocked by algae, mold, or bugs, the water collected on the evaporator coil won’t be able to flush away.
+This could result in flooding of your home, water damage, and the growth of mildew and mold.
+In order to prevent this the float switch close to your indoor evaporator coil will stop the system when it senses that the drain line has become blocked.

 Explore More